DistributedProofreaders/guiguts/README.txt

 MAC:

 guiguts-mac-1.0.nn.zip (if available) should work out of the box for Mac users; it includes a few helper applications.
+If not available for a recent version, you're probably better off with the generic download.

 OTHER: